 There are two types of permanent housing:

-- 1Boston University-owned and -operated on-campus residences and nearby apartments
+- 1Boston University-owned and -operated dormitories and apartments for undergraduate and graduate students

-- 2Off-campus facilities (houses or apartments) owned and operated by private individuals or companies
+- 2Apartments owned and operated by private individuals or companies

-Finding an apartment in Boston can be challenging, especially in late summer or early fall, when thousands of students return to the city for the beginning of classes.
+Finding an apartment in Boston on your own can be challenging, especially in late summer or early fall, when thousands of students return to the city for the beginning of classes.
 Housing in Boston is limited and rent can be high.
 The following list may help you find housing off-campus.

 - Boston Craigslist